syncfusion/ej2-angular-docs/src/documenteditor/document-editor/text-format.md

 ---
 title: "Working with Text Formatting"
 component: "DocumentEditor"
-description: "Learn text formatting supported in JavaScript document editor and how to apply it for selected contents."
+description: "Learn text formatting supported in Angular document editor and how to apply it for selected contents."
 ---

 # Working with Text Formatting

-Document editor supports several formatting options for text like bold, italic, font color, highlight color, and more.
+Document Editor supports several formatting options for text like bold, italic, font color, highlight color, and more.
 This section describes how to modify the formatting for selected text in detail.

 ## Bold